aptivator/promise-keeper/README.md

 `promise-keeper` works the same way as `Promise` implementation in Firefox browser.
-Mozilla Development Network's [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) guide is an excellent reference to get started with promises.
+Mozilla Development Network's [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) guide is a good reference to get started with promises.
+Additionally, [test](https://github.com/aptivator/promise-keeper/tree/master/test) folder contains a comprehensive set of Promise examples.

 If working with this utility, employ `PromiseKeeper` instead of `Promise` as a constructor as illustrated below.

 ```javascript
 let promise = new PromiseKeeper((resolve, reject) => {